AB 1755: Open and Transparent Water Data Platform for California

 The Governor’s Office of Planning and Research (OPR) led an effort, with active participation of executive management at CNRA, CalEPA, DWR, SWRCB, DFW, and GovOps, to consider and evaluate governance and funding options, informed by the independent report described above.
 This group of partner agency executives was charged with developing specific, actionable recommendations for long-term platform governance and funding for consideration and decision by the Administration.
 A factsheet is available that describes State recommendations regarding water data governance.

-The Governor’s Office of Planning and Research is convening a Water Data Advisory Council to provide guidance and recommendations on water data governance to potential funders and the partner agencies.
-The Council will hold three meetings from fall 2018 to spring 2019.
-The first meeting occurred November 14, 2018 and the second meeting is occurred January 16, 2019.
-The third meeting is scheduled for Friday 15, 2019.
+OPR convened a Water Data Advisory Council to provide guidance and recommendations on water data governance to potential funders and the partner agencies.
+The Council held three meetings from fall 2018 to spring 2019.
+The first meeting occurred November 14, 2018, the second meeting occurred January 16, 2019, and the third meeting occurred February 15, 2019.

 - AB 1755 Implementation Journal